BiologicalRecordsCentre/brc-ds-eval/README.md

 based on a some text which you type in (before clicking the *Apply* button).

 ### The Time Series tool
-The *Time series tool* displays at thumbnail bar chart, for each taxon in your dataset, showing the number of records recorded each year.
+The *Time series tool* displays a thumbnail bar chart, for each taxon in your dataset, showing the number of records recorded each year.

 This tool requires both the *Taxon* and *Date* fields to be mapped.
 (This is a temporal visualisation - there is no spatial element which is why grid reference is not required.)

-The *Display dataset* controls allow you show charts for one or both (if you have loaded two datasets), and optionally to display matching taxa in each of the datasets in the same chart (use the *Combine display* checkbox for that).
+The *Display dataset* controls allows you show charts for one or both (if you have loaded two datasets), and optionally to display matching taxa in each of the datasets in the same chart (use the *Combine display* checkbox for that).